akashbalte/MLP259-CMS/README.md

 Food Vendor can accept/deny the order with proper comments.
 Wallet balance should not go negative.
 Customer can view their order status.

+### How to Run the project:
+Open the workspace folder where the CMS folder is present.
+Open the Gitbash to compile and execute the code.

+Compilation: mvn compile -Dcheckstyle.skip

+Execution: mvn exec:java -Dexec.mainClass=com.hexaware.MLP259.util.CliMain

+### Database: The CMS database is also attached in the repository.